School Counseling Certificate

 - How much does the program cost?

 The Certificate of School Counseling is offered at the same cost per credit as the School Counseling program.
-Current tuition and fees are listed here.
+Current tuition and fees are listed on our Graduation and Tuition page.
 The certificate program consists of 33 credits.

 - How long does it take to complete the program?